 But my dreams of having an opulent armful of peonies in various shades in full bloom have been fading by the day – literally!

 I’d dug out an assortment of vases, baskets, etc, to play around with, and bought a few companion flowers (also long gone).
-We drove around the nearby Forest of Bowland with a couple of blooms, looking for an outdoor location to use when the flowers were all at their best.
-I’d kept the stems long for the opulent bouquet I was planning: poor, deluded fool!
+When a couple of flowers were at their best, we took them with us for a drive around the nearby Forest of Bowland, looking for backdrops.
+I’d kept the stems long for the opulent bouquet I was planning and was still reluctant to cut them: poor, deluded fool!

 Actually, I take that back: I’m a realistic optimist (yes, there is such a thing) and there have been some real pluses.
 It will be easier next time – not exactly a breeze, but easier.
-I had an incentive to revisit one of my favourite, quintessentially English locations – the patio garden of The Inn at Whitewell, Lancashire, and its bucolic setting (shown in my first picture).
+And we ended up revisiting a quintessentially English location – the patio garden of The Inn at Whitewell, Lancashire, and its bucolic setting (shown in my first picture).

 And I am expecting the remaining pink peonies pretty much all to open, in their own sweet time.
 To use a canine comparison, I’ve stopped thinking of them as Crufts show winners, and am now treating them like family pets.

 The white ones aren’t ever going to amount to much – an unwise buy, but a great lesson.

 I’ve been reminded that each cut flower has its individual quirks, strengths and weaknesses; that quality matters and experience helps; and that the remarkable takes determination and persistence.